Abhishekmamidi123/myVillage-Django/README.md

 Django Framework, Django REST, Python, PostgreSQL database

 ## Salient features:
-Data Analytics, 2D and 3D Visualization of Data.
+Data Analytics, 2D and 3D Visualization of Data, Weather Prediction using HoltWinter

 ## How to run this project?
 1. Download the zip file from the link and extract.